-NICNASís Director is accountable to the Parliamentary Secretary to the Minister for Health and Ageing for the overall legislative and financial performance of the Scheme.
+The Director, NICNAS is accountable for its overall legislative and financial performance to the Parliamentary Secretary to the Minister for Health and Ageing.

-The Act stipulates mandatory performance standards such as assessment timeframes, public reporting of prescribed information and annual reporting requirements.
-Reporting against the requirements under the Act and NICNAS operational plan is undertaken quarterly.
-Performance for 2005-06 is detailed in the Operational Performance section of this Report.
-Compliance with mandatory reporting requirements under the Act is detailed in Appendix 02.
+" Mandatory performance standards such as assessment timeframes, public reporting of prescribed information and annual reporting requirements are stipulated in the Act; reporting against the requirements under the Act and operational plan is undertaken quarterly.

-NICNASís community engagement principles and engagement protocol are outlined in the NICNAS Community Engagement Charter which was developed in consultation with the NICNAS Community Engagement Forum.
-The principles and practices outlined in the Charter were found to be consistently applied to all NICNAS activities in 2005-06.
+The NICNAS Community Engagement Charter, which was developed in consultation with the NICNAS Community Engagement Forum, outlines NICNASs community engagement principles and engagement protocol.
+The principles and practices in it were applied to all NICNAS activities in 2007-08.